 Whether you’re new to banh xeo or a seasoned pro, Ba Duong Da Nang is worth your time.
 Over the country, Banh Xeo does change slightly, but the integrity of what it is stays the same—a crisp rice flour pancake with pork and shrimp folded over with bean sprouts.
-Along with the crisp pancake, herbs, pickles, vegetables, and other meats are served.
+Herbs, pickles, vegetables, and other meats accompany the crisp pancake,.
 It’s a D.I.Y. type of meal where you assemble spring rolls yourself with the ingredients provided.
 The stand out table item is the dipping sauce provided where pork, peanuts, fat, and an array of seasoning come together perfectly for this unique savoury sauce.

 Address: 23 Hoàng Diệu, Da Nang – Hours: 9:00 a.m. – 9:30 p.m.
 Monday – Sunday